campbj49/Project34-Assesment5-Warbler/patchNotes.md

 - What is Flask’s ***g*** object?
 An extendable object that behaves like a JavaScript object that is global to the whole of app.py
 - What is the purpose of ***add_user_to_g ?*** It adds the current user to Flask's global variable ***g***
 - What does ***@app.before_request*** mean?
 It's a function that runs every time before a request is completed, meaning that it can set the globale variables every time a page is loaded

++add like functionality to thumbs up buttons
++added likes page that shows all liked messages of logged in user